 In addition, remind your clients that they can request their pet’s records now if they are up to date, so they can have them ready and in-hand for boarding and traveling.
 Or, let clients know they can access their pet’s vaccination history through your veterinary practice app, removing the record-request-and-fax task from your CSRs’ plate.

-With the veterinary staffing shortage and inefficient workflows because of COVID, you’re likely pushed to—and over—the limit each day.
+With the veterinary staffing shortage, you’re likely pushed to — and over — the limit each day.
 Give your staff time to take a breather during appointments by scheduling “sanity blocks.”
-These blocks are intended to give your staff some breathing room to get caught up with tasks, or—gasp!—even take a little break in their day.
+These blocks are intended to give your staff some breathing room to get caught up with tasks or take a much-needed break in their day.

 If you’re a general practice, ensure your clients can easily access contact information for your local emergency veterinary hospital.
 Record this number on your voicemail message, place it on your website, and create social media posts and app notifications that remind pet owners to reach out to an emergency facility during your closed holiday hours.
 In addition, provide pet poison hotline resources to your clients in case of toxin emergencies.
 Toxin ingestion, like chocolate, occurs more commonly around the holidays than any other time of year.

 6. Stock up on supplies commonly used in holiday emergencies

 There’s nothing worse than an emergency case entering your veterinary practice, only to discover you are out of the key medication or supply to treat the issue.
 Although inventory management may fall to the wayside if you’re struggling with staffing challenges, double checking your stock before the holiday season hits is a vital part of being prepared for any disaster, especially those emergency situations you don’t normally see, like decoration and toxin ingestion.